Skip to content

 Show Answer

 Analyze the ticket queue to find the top 3-5 most common request types.
 Then build self-service solutions for those specific request types.
 The goal is to shift from executing requests to eliminating them.
 You also need to grow the team — 4 people for 200 developers is understaffed (2% vs the recommended 10-15%).
-But hiring alone will not fix the problem if the team model is a ticket queue.
-Fix the model first, then scale.
+However, hiring alone will not fix the problem if the team model is a ticket queue, so you must fix the model first, then scale.

 Show Answer